 North East Derbyshire

 § This page gives an overview of the North East Derbyshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ North East Derbyshire combines rolling countryside with towns and villages influenced by both mining and agriculture.
 Dronfield is the largest town, featuring historic buildings and proximity to Sheffield’s urban fringe.
 Villages such as Clay Cross and Eckington highlight the area’s industrial heritage, while the surrounding countryside offers trails, reservoirs, and farmland.
 The district lies close to the Peak District, providing easy access to scenic landscapes, while its wooded areas and country parks give a semi-rural feel.
 The balance of historic settlements and green landscapes makes it both a commuter area and a place of heritage interest.